 - No surprises – clients know exactly how much they will pay before work begins

-- Perceived value of the services is likely to be high since they agree to pay upfront
+- The perceived value of the services is likely to be high since they agree to pay upfront

 - No fee collection hassles – you don’t start work until you get paid